Trip 129 - August 30, 2017 (Wednesday)

 Of note: The trail is very popular, and is likely packed on Summer weekends.
 Parking could be an issue when it's busy, forcing one to park far away along the access road and extend the hike accordingly.
 Some dust on the trail from the parking lot to the main split (about 6 km in total).
 A few muddy sections.
 Some snow still on the ground (including the trail) late in the season.
 Hiking boots and poles are highly recommended (the last stretch of the trail is steep, with loose stones).

 Vancouver, Coast & Mountains Backroad Mapbook (2010 edition) Coordinates: Page 22 (Squamish) C1-D1-E1.
-The latest edition of Backroad Mapbook for this and other regions, as well as GPS maps, are available at BackroadMapbooks.com.
+The latest edition of Backroad Mapbook for this and other regions, as well as GPS maps, are available for purchase at BackroadMapbooks.com.

 103 Hikes in Southwestern British Columbia (2008 edition): hike #21.